Marc Chagall, 1887-1985

 Reginald Farrer, 1880-1920, British plant explorer, rock gardener, and author

 “What pleasure is there greater than to go round one’s garden on a sunny day with a fellow-enthusiast, and to sing that cheering litany which runs, in strophe and antistrophe, ‘Oh, wouldn’t you like a bit of this?’
 ‘And I could send you a bulb of that.’
 Down delves the glad trowel into a clump, and it is halved, like mercy blessing him that gives and him that takes.”

-Whimsy and fun in the garden in small amounts gives that personal touch and sense of fun and delight.
+Whimsy and fun in the garden in small amounts provides that personal touch and sense of fun and delight.
 I am not a fan of brightly coloured bits and pieces in the garden that to me seem garish and lack taste but a touch of whimsy here and there can be a terrific addition.